Blog

 Employee Benefits for New Parents Now Include Postpartum Doulas

-May 8, 2025 | Kathryn Keener | Doula Career
+May 8, 2025 | Kathryn Keener | Postpartum Support and Recovery, Pregnancy and Childbirth

 More and more, we’re hearing from families who are able to use employee benefits to help pay for their doula services.
 Many employers started to turn to these programs in an effort to attract and retain employees after the Great Resignation during the Covid-19 pandemic.
 Some of them cover everything from fertility treatment to midwifery services to lactation consultants.
 And the fact that so many are now providing reimbursement for postpartum doula services feels like a significant improvement to what so often in our culture is a lack of support for parents after the birth of a baby!…